 \section{Functional integration and energy comparison inequality}

 In this Appendix we shall show Lemma \ref{enebound1} and Proposition \ref{b2} by functional integrations.
 In order to do that we take a Schr\"odinger representation instead of the Fock representation.
-We quickly review the Schr\"odinger representation, and refer to see \cite[Chapter 5,6]{lhb11} for the detail.
+We quickly review the Schr\"odinger representation.

 Let $\QQQ=\ms S_\RR'(\BR)$ be the set of real-valued Schwartz distributions on $\BR$.
 The boson Fock space $\fff$ can be identified with $L^2(\QQQ,\mu)$ with some Gaussian measure $\mu$ such that $\Ebb_\mu[\phi(f)]=0$ and $\Ebb_\mu[\phi(f)\phi(g)]=\half (f,g)$ for $f,g\in L_\RR^2(\BR)$.
 Then the scalar field operator in $\fff$ is unitarily equivalent to the Gaussian random variable $\phi(f)$ in $L^2(\QQQ)$: